 We believe that we achieved expert performance (the learning curve flattened out) by the end of the experiment, so we tried using the times in models of expert human performance.
 One candidate is Fitts's law, but we do not know exactly where the subjects' fingers were when they started to move to tap.
-Assuming a movement of about 2 inches and a target size of 1 inch (in the 2x2 case), Fitts's law as formulated in [6, p.
+Assuming a movement of about 2 inches and a target size of 1 inch (in the 2x2 case), Fitts's law as formulated in [5, p.
 55] predicts a movement time of about 150msec, compared to our measurement of 593msec.
 In our task, however, there is also perception and thinking time.
 For the smaller buttons (1/2 inch in the 16x16 case), Fitts's law predicts an increase in time of about 100msec, but we saw an increase of about 275msec.
 We observed that subjects looked back and forth from the monitor to the PDA, at an increasing rate depending on the number of buttons to choose from.
 Therefore, we believe the performance cannot be modeled simply as a Fitts's law task, but we were unable to find an appropriate alternative model.

 Our results showing that users can tap up to 12 buttons accurately and quickly with the left hand is relevant since there are a number of applications where having several buttons on the PDA would be useful.
-We have created a tool called "Shortcutter" which allows allows the user to design screens of keyboard shortcuts, macros, and strings on the PDA, and use these to control any PC application.
-The buttons can be big enough to hit with a finger, or tiny so that many will fit on a screen.
-The Shortcutter can provide customizable interfaces on the PDA even for applications that do not have a customization facility on the PC.
-Some examples uses include scrolling with buttons (Figure 3a and Figure 4a), and controlling a compiler, playing music on the PC, reading mail, etc.
+Examples include scrolling with buttons (Figure 3a and Figure 4a), and panels created with the Shortcutter tool for controlling a compiler, playing music on the PC, reading mail, etc. [10].